danipemos/sniffer-WEB/README.md

 # Titulo

 ## Description
-Aplication web based on django to monitorize "nombre sniffer" a service that captures and manages network data remotely
+Aplication web based on django to monitorize "nombre sniffer" a service that captures and manages network data focusing data protection, security and privacy.

 ## Key Features
 - User management system that allows for the creation and management of users who are authorized to access the web application.